 This system has worked well for me.
 Let me know what you think!
 Comments are always appreciated and thanks for watching!

 Now, how do you incorporate those sources into your writing?
 This wonderful video from ASU and Crash Course covers how you can use paraphrasing, quotations, and explanations without plagiarism.

 When using any outside materials in your papers or research assignments, you will need to cite your sources.
 This gives credit to the original authors of your sources, allows your reader to locate more information if they are interested, and allows you to avoid plagiarism.

 Most citation styles will have an in-text citation which is a shortened citation in the body of your paper.
 Some styles may use footnotes for this instead.
 These in-text citations or footnotes will directly correspond to a full reference to the source you used at the end of the paper in a list.
 This list can be called a references list, a bibliography, or a works cited list, depending on the style.

 Ask your professor which style you should use for your class.
-APA, MLA, and Chicago are the 3 mostly commonly used citation styles at Santa Fe College.
+APA, MLA, and Chicago are the three mostly commonly used citation styles at Santa Fe College.

-Chicago style is most frequently used in history and some humanities fields.
-The official book for Chicago style is The Chicago Manual of Style.
-The Library has several copies of this book available.
+The Chicago Manual of Style (call number Z253 .U69 2017) is the official guide to Chicago style, which is commonly used in history and humanities fields.
+The Library has multiple copies of this book, both available to check out and for in-library use.
+You may also access the Chicago Manual of Style online.
 Please note that Chicago has two different styles within it: Notes & Bibliography, which uses footnotes or endnotes, and Author-Date, which uses in-text citations.
 You may need to clarify with your instructor which of the two styles they intend you to use.